aruncyriac/Pick-2-Light/README.md

 3. Use the MODE key to switch between modes.
 4. Utilize INC and ACK keys for stock updates and Node ID configuration.

-## License
-This project is open-source and available for modification and use under an appropriate license.

-## Contact
-For any queries or contributions, feel free to reach out!